-Here are some of the top shipwrecks that you can explore during your diving trip in Coron:
+Here are some of the top shipwrecks that you can explore during your Coron diving trip:

 Among the many shipwrecks Coron has, only one of them was a warship, named Akitsushima.
 The rest were supply ships.
 Akitsushima is 114.8 meters long and lies on her port side at 36 meters deep while her starboard side of the hull is at 22 meters deep.

 There is a three barrelled anti-aircraft gun by the sandy area near the base of the huge crane.
 The huge 35-ton crane was used to accommodate seaplanes, one of which it recovered was the Kawanishi H8K1 Emily flying boat, that used to rest on the boat's stern.

 - Read about other top diving spots in the Philippines